Interface checklist

 - Mybring is spelled correctly.

 - Frontend setup is minimal for users and developers, and custom to the app.
-Smaller Webpack or Vite based configs are preferred; Create React App and similar are not.
-Mybring Experience can help, so can other teams.
+Smaller Webpack or Vite based configs are preferred.

 - Browser tab title follow this pattern: